edWheatcroft/UoB_7x5ft_flow_survey_2022/README.md

 ### Flow Survey of the 7x5ft Wind Tunnel at the UoB

-Ed's Comments/thing's I've figured out:
+Ed's Comments/things I've figured out:
  - It seems that data_processing/extract_data.m is expecting a different data format to what we have here.
  - Note that the RunOverview.xlsx contains a list of 'jobs', where each job comprises many rows of SteadyData.mat and TimeSeriesData200.mat.
- - The [u,v,w] system in both SteadyData.mat and TimeSeriesData200.mat seem to align with the [x,y,z] system Fintan uses in the WS calibration Appendix (Fig. A1), based the approximate magnitudes of the numbers vs. what's reported in the Appendix.
+ - The [u,v,w] system in both SteadyData.mat and TimeSeriesData200.mat seem to align with the [x,y,z] system Fintan uses in the WS calibration Appendix (Fig. A1), based on the approximate magnitudes of the numbers vs. what's reported in the Appendix.
+This is also as per the operations manual Fig. 3.3-1.
     - u = Downstream
-    - v = Toward the glass
+    - v = Toward the glass (see footnote 2, make the system right handed)
     - w = Up
+ - Roll and Radius columns appear to correspond to the position of the cobra probe.
+The y and z columns imply the following:
+    - Roll = 0 corresponds to the downward vector ([u,v,w] = [0,0,-1]).
+    - Roll is measured about the x-axis in a LEFT-hand screw sense (in keeping with the roll moment in the ops. manual, Fig. 3.3-1).